suobset/suobset/README.md

 <hr>

-I also use GitLab for my professional work at [Psivant](https://psivant.com), and a variety of self-hosted solutions based on different needs.
+I also use GitLab for my professional work, and a variety of self-hosted solutions based on different needs.